israel-dryer/PyDataMath/README.md

-# PyDataMath
+# PyDataMath - GUI calculator with transparent background
 A simple Python calculator gui application based on the Texas Instruments Datamath produced circa 1972.
 You can [read more](http://www.datamath.org/) about the history of this interesting calcuator.

 If you're looking for some experience with a GUI, or you want to add a project to your Python portfolio, this is a great place to start.
 This project builds a GUI with a transparent background with **clickable picture buttons** created from the original image.
 This is as close as you can get to using one without actually having one!
-The code includes 4 progressive steps used to build the application as part of a [YouTube]() tutorial.
-Step 4 is the finished product.
+Watch the [YouTube]() tutorial ...
+COMING SOON...

 Tkinter should already be installed with your python distribution.
 But if not, you can install with `pip install tkinter`